htor/framing/readme.md

 the previous code will continue to be evaluated.

 ### back/forward
-Back and forward buttons in the browser moves through editing history.
+Back and forward buttons in the browser moves through history.

 ### alt+h
 Hide/unhide the code and output.